gamblevore/speedie/Documentation/Safety.md

 The `as` operator:

     function def (|object| o)
-        || m = o as message #require // creates an error if o is not a message, and then returns nil.
+        || m = o as message #require
+            // (o as message) creates an error if o is not a message
-        printline m.name
+            // #require will return nil if "o as message" returns nil. printline m.name

 And the `mustbe` operator.